AssemblyAI-Solutions/huggingface-benchmarking/README.md

    python3 run_benchmark_hf.py
    ```
 3. View results in the `table_wers` and `table_csvs` directories.
-4. Optionally, you can run `compare.py` to generate a summary of the results.
+4. Optionally, you can run `compare.py` to generate a summary of the results after the benchmark has finished.